App Dashboard

 This document describes the App Dashboard interface and its settings.
 If you have just created a new app, you do not need to read all of this documentation and configure dashboard settings now; you can start building and testing right away and return to these documents to learn about relevant dashboard settings as needed.

-The App Dashboard allows you to configure settings that may be required by the products, APIs, and SDKs that your app will be using.
+The App Dashboard allows you to configure settings that may be required by the use cases, APIs, and SDKs that your app will be using.
 It also provides tools to aid with app development, such as API usage meters, the ability to create test users and test pages, and the ability to assign roles to other people who may be helping you with development.
-The dashboard is also used to begin the App Review, Business Verification, and Individual Verification processes, if required.
+The dashboard is also used to begin the App Review, Business Verification process, if required.

-To access the App Dashboard, go to the Apps panel and click on the name of the app you'd like to configure.
+To access the App Dashboard, go to My Apps and click on the name of the app you'd like to configure.
 This will load the app in the dashboard and you can then adjust its settings.

-You can access the Apps panel at developers.facebook.com/apps or by clicking the My Apps link in the header that appears on all developers.facebook.com sub-pages:
+You can access the Apps page at developers.facebook.com/apps or by clicking the My Apps link in the header that appears on all Meta for Developers Documentation pages.

-The toolbar displays basic app attributes and allows you to switch among your apps.
+The toolbar that appears at the top of the dashboard after you have selected an app displays the App ID and allows you to switch among your apps.

 App IDs are generated upon app creation.
 They are unique to each app and cannot be changed.
 App IDs are typically not needed unless you are programmatically adjusting your app's settings, or querying endpoints that require your app ID (there are only a handful of these).